camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 </intermediateCatchEvent>
 ```

-Instead of the message intermediate catching event you might want to think about a <a href="{{< relref "reference/bpmn20/tasks/receive-task.md" >}}">Receive Task</a> instead, which can serve similar purposes but is able to be used in combination with boundary events.
-In combination with the message intermediate catching event you might want to use an <a href="{{< relref "reference/bpmn20/gateways/event-based-gateway.md" >}}">Event-based Gateway</a>.
+Instead of the message intermediate catching event you might want to think about a <a href="{{< ref "/reference/bpmn20/tasks/receive-task.md" >}}">Receive Task</a> instead, which can serve similar purposes but is able to be used in combination with boundary events.
+In combination with the message intermediate catching event you might want to use an <a href="{{< ref "/reference/bpmn20/gateways/event-based-gateway.md" >}}">Event-based Gateway</a>.

 # Message Boundary Event